-We sat down with Rick Dalrymple to talk about that—and what every business leader needs to know about their EM Rate.
+We sat down with Rick Dalrymple to talk about that—and what every business leader needs to know about their Experience Modification Rate.

-Recall your Experience Modification Rate (E-Mod, MOD Rate, Experience Rating, or EMR) is what’s used by your insurance company to evaluate and measure risk they are taking on by having you as a client.
+Recall your Experience Modification Rate (or EMR) is what’s used by your insurance company to evaluate and measure risk they are taking on by having you as a client.
 A lower EMR of your business means a lower resulting workers’ comp insurance premium, so business owners have an incentive to do what they can to lower that perceived future risk.

 “We Haven’t Been Hit ‘Yet’”